Ideas-Net-Studio/mcp-shared-memory/README.md

 A Model Context Protocol (MCP) server that provides structured memory management across chat sessions for all MCP-enabled tools and applications, specifically designed for project-based work.

+> 💡 **New in v0.1.2**: Version tracking and update notifications!
+Ask your AI assistant: "What's new in mcp-shared-memory?"

 ## Quick Start

 ### Usage with npx (Recommended)